Greetings in the Classroom

 A: I'm from Australia.
 I live in a small town near Sydney.

 B: Australia.
 Wow.
 I've always wanted to go there.
 How long have you been in Canada?

 A: I just arrived this week.
 It's my first day of school.

 B: Really?
 I think you'll love Vancouver.
-It's not too hot and not too cold.
+It's very beautiful here.

 Further Practice for Pairs